 - Let the discussion flow and go wherever it goes.

 - Try not to judge or invalidate anything said even if it is hurtful or hard to hear.
-It is okay if sometimes your children do not like their sibling with PWS or they do not agree with how a parent handled the situation.
-They need to be able to express their honest feelings.4
+It is okay if your child does not like their sibling with PWS sometimes, or they do not agree with how a parent handled the situation.
+Siblings need to be able to express their honest feelings and gain support from the most important adults in their lives.4

 (1) Lauderdale-Littin, S., & Blacher, J. (2016).
 Young adults with severe intellectual disability: Culture, parent, and sibling impact.
 Journal of Intellectual & Developmental Disability, 42(3), 230–239. doi: 10.3109/13668250.2016.1230843